Upcoming for the Fall of 2015

 Sean Meehan and Phil Walsh will lead the discussion with Q and A afterwards.

-Introduction to digital editing: cosponsored by ET/OIT and CTL.
+Introduction to digital editing: cosponsored by ET/OIT and the Cromwell Center.

 Several sessions will be offered to introduce faculty to the ins and outs of digital editing.
 Dates to be announced.